-Items in the financial statements of group companies are stated with due observance of the currency of the primary economic environment in which the respective group company operates (the functional currency).
+Items in the financial statements of the Company's borrowers and subsidaries are stated with due observance of the currency of the primary economic environment in which the respective group company operates (the functional currency).
 The financial statements are presented in EUR, i.e. the functional and reporting currency of FSNV.